MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-panel/readme.md

 ![](./doc/img/mg-panel-spacing.png)

-Slot content padding can be customized using the --mg-c-panel-content-padding CSS variable, default is 15px.
+Slot content padding can be customized using the --mg-c-panel-content-spacing CSS variable, default is 15px.

 ### Alignments